 Plant of the month: December

-Sarcococca confusa a member of the Buxaceae family can be found in the Winter border.
+Sarcococca confusa is a member of the Buxaceae family and can be found in the Winter border.

-Once established, they can even tolerate dry shade (for example under a tree).
-What’s more, they tend to flower and emit their lovely sweet scent in late winter.
-The flowers that you can smell are the nectar-filled males; the separate female flowers, once fertilized, become the glossy ‘flesh berries’ – which botanically speaking are not berries at all, but drupes.
-These fruits can mature to red, purple, or black depending on the species.
-Plants that have separate male and female flowers on the same plant are known as ‘monoecious’ – meaning ‘one house’.
+Once established they can even tolerate dry shade, for example under a tree.
+What’s more they tend to flower and emit their lovely sweet scent in late winter.
+The flowers that you can smell are the nectar-filled males; once fertilised the separate female flowers become the glossy ‘flesh berries’ (which botanically speaking are not berries at all, but drupes).
+These fruits can mature to red, purple or black depending on the species.
+Plants that have separate male and female flowers on the same plant are known as ‘monoecious’, meaning ‘one house’.

 If you have a shaded or partially-shaded spot in your garden, possibly next to a path or a door, that is in need of some ground cover, then a Sarcococca could be the plant for you.
-At Birmingham Botanical Gardens and Glasshouses Ltd, we have several different species and varieties, including S. hookeriana var. digyna (behind the Lawn Aviary on Paxton Prospect); and S. confusa (in the Winter Border on the path that goes from the fountain down to the playground).
+At BBG we have several different species and varieties, including S. hookeriana var. digyna (behind the Lawn Aviary on Paxton Prospect) and S. confusa (in the Winter Border on the path that goes from the fountain down to the playground).